britram/rains-prototype/draft-trammell-rains-protocol.md

 - For type 413 "Message too large" the client notes that large messages may not be sent to a peer and tries again, or logs the error along with the note-data content.
-- For type 400 "Bad message", type 403 "Inconsistent message", type 500
+- For type 400 "Bad message", type 403 "Inconsistent message", type 406 "not
-  "Server error", or type 501 "Server not capable", the client logs the error along with the note-data content, as these notifications generally represent implementation or configuration error conditions which will require human intervention to mitigate.
+  acceptable for service", of type 500 "Server error", the client logs the error along with the note-data content, as these notifications generally represent implementation or configuration error conditions which will require human intervention to mitigate.